 Bill and I cannot remember when we first met.
 We were always neighbors, and our parents were good friends.
-We grew up in the dirty thirties and neither of us lacked food to eat, because our food was raised on the farm.
+We grew up in the dirty thirties and neither of us lacked food to eat because our food was raised on the farm.
 Our folks milked cows, raised chickens, planted big gardens, canned many quarts of vegetables and fruit, and butchered their own meat.
 So when we married, hardships were easy to face as we had seen both sides.

-Bill and I went to different country grad schools but situations were similar.
+Bill and I went to different country grad schools but the situations were similar.
 We would walk the two miles to school or ride our ponies, and of course, we always took our lunch.
 In the winter my brother, Roy, would run his animal traps coming and going to school.
 Until he trapped a skunk and the teacher put a stop to it.

 We usually had a few chores before we left for school and again when we came home.
-We would gather eggs, feed livestock, milk and separate the cream, carry in wood for heating and cooking, and other chores that needed to be done.
+We would gather eggs, feed livestock, milk, and separate the cream, carry in wood for heating and cooking, and other chores that needed to be done.

 Bill and I did not start dating until we were out of high school.
 Then Uncle Sam called Bill into the service.
 After basic training, he was sent to Eta Jima in Japan for Wheel Vehicle Mechanic school and then to the front line in Korea for ten months.

 During Bill's time overseas, I thought I would like to attend a horse training school.
 My dad, Dwight Timbers, was a good horseman and raised Quarter Horses, and I could not find a school that would teach me more than I would learn at home.
 So I decided to stay on the farm after high school, and we always had at least a dozen horses to be worked and trained.
 Besides the mares and colts.